arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/put_api_collection_load.md

 The name of the collection.

 @RESTDESCRIPTION
-Loads a collection into memory.
-Returns the collection on success.
+Since ArangoDB version 3.9.0 this API does nothing.
+Previously it used to load a collection into memory.

 The request body object might optionally contain the following attribute: